riscv/docs-dev-guide/README.md

 brew install pango gdk-picbuf cairo
 ```

-NOTE: You can find various discussions about problems with getting asciidoctor-mathematical to install properly on the MacOS, and the solutions vary.
+ALERT: You can find various discussions about problems with getting asciidoctor-mathematical to install properly on the MacOS, and the solutions vary.
 It appears that after more than one MacOS update, the file permissions can cause problems.
 It appears that cleaning up prior versions of Ruby (while maintaining the current version installed with the Xcode developer tools), and completely removing and reinstalling RVM can resolve the problem.

 ## Install gems that support Wavedrom and for Mathematical